-Exclusive: White House and Ivanka Trump Propose New Spending On Child Care
+Exclusive: White House And Ivanka Trump Propose New Spending On Child Care

 In the midst of a presidential budget proposal destined to generate controversy for its expected drastic spending cuts, White House senior adviser and first daughter Ivanka Trump wants to have a conversation about increasing the availability and affordability of child care.

-NPR has learned that the 2020 White House budget set to be released Monday will call for increased spending on child care and propose a new initiative to address shortages.
+NPR has learned that the 2020 White House budget set to be released Monday will call for increased spending on child care and propose an initiative to address shortages.

-Presidential budgets are policy statements, frequently ignored by Congress, and this one is no different (It has already been declared a "nonstarter" by Democrats).
-So, in a way, this is Ivanka Trump and the White House signaling they want in on a debate already underway in the business world and in politics about this "ever-growing challenge."
+Presidential budgets are policy statements, frequently ignored by Congress, and this one is no different (It has already been declared a "nonstarter" by Democrats.)
+So in a way, this is Ivanka Trump and the White House signaling that they want in on a debate already underway in the business world and in politics about this "ever growing challenge."

 "You have care providers who are working at below poverty wages, you have parents who can't afford the care and you don't have a robust ecosystem of facilities because it's a low-margin business with high liability," said Ivanka Trump on the sidelines of a discussion she recently led at the White House with about more than a dozen people who specialize in child care.
 "So, it's like just a fundamentally flawed system."

-NPR was invited to the West Wing listening session in late February and given early details of the child care proposal from Ivanka Trump that is included in the president's 2020 budget.
+NPR was invited to the West Wing listening session in late February and was given early details of the child care proposal from Ivanka Trump that is included in the president's 2020 budget.

 One-time investment

 The centerpiece is a proposed one-time investment of $1 billion to increase the supply of child care to underserved populations.
-States would apply for funding and could use it to encourage employers large and small to invest in child care or to support child care providers that operate during non-traditional work hours or cater to parents who are enrolled in school.
+States would apply for funding and could use it to encourage employers large and small to invest in child care or to support child care providers that operate during nontraditional work hours or that cater to parents who are enrolled in school.

-"We want to encourage innovation," said Trump.
+"We want to encourage innovation," said Ivanka Trump.
 "We want to encourage the private sector to step up."

 To get the money, states would have to "establish targets for reducing unnecessary regulatory or other requirements that limit the supply or increase the cost of child care."
-A White House aide said this isn't meant to roll back regulations on child to caregiver ratios but rather to get rid of zoning requirements in some areas that don't allow child care centers in residential districts, for instance.
+A White House aide said this isn't meant to roll back regulations on child-to-caregiver ratios but rather to get rid of zoning requirements in some areas that don't allow child care centers in residential districts, for instance.

-It would be implemented through the Child Care and Development Block Grant (CCDBG) program, which in the past two years saw its funding significantly boosted by Congress in spending bills ultimately signed by President Trump.
-A White House official, who declined to speak on the record because the budget is not yet public, said the president's 2020 budget proposal calls for spending $5.3 billion on the program, the same level as Congress set aside in 2019, and a big increase over what past Trump administration budgets asked for.
+It would be implemented through the Child Care and Development Block Grant program, which in the past two years saw its funding significantly boosted by Congress in spending bills ultimately signed by President Trump.
+A White House official, who declined to speak on the record because the budget is not yet public, said the president's 2020 budget proposal calls for spending $5.3 billion on the program, the same level that Congress set aside in 2019 and a big increase over what past Trump administration budgets asked for.
 The $1 billion one-time fund would come on top of that.

-Ivanka Trump said "continuing to make sure we fund the programs adequately" is key, while also talking up the increase in the child tax credit included in the GOP tax law passed in late 2017.
+Ivanka Trump said, "Continuing to make sure we fund the programs adequately" is key, while also talking up the increase in the child tax credit included in the Republican tax law passed in late 2017.

-Trump greeted the researchers, childcare providers and representatives of business groups in the Roosevelt Room, before going around the table asking about challenges and soliciting ideas for solutions.
+Trump greeted the researchers, child care providers and representatives of business groups in the Roosevelt Room before going around the table asking about challenges and soliciting ideas for solutions.
 She chimed in occasionally to amplify someone's point or to ask questions.

-Here are some of the challenges Trump and the experts she met with identified in that White House meeting: the early years are critical for brain development but quality, safe, affordable child care is often hard to come by.
-There are mile-long wait lists for care that, for many families, costs more than their housing.
+Here are some of the challenges that Trump and the experts she met with identified in that White House meeting: The early years are critical for brain development but quality, safe, affordable child care is often hard to come by.
+There are mile-long waiting lists for care that, for many families, costs more than their housing.
 And yet, a lot of child care workers can't make ends meet.

-As Trump talked about the challenges, she framed it in a way Democrats have for years, not as a "mom's problem" or a "families' problem" but as an impediment to economic growth.
+As Trump talked about the challenges, she framed it in a way that Democrats have for years — not as a "mom's problem" or a "families' problem" but as an impediment to economic growth.

 Economic strain